Corey4005/get-usdm-shapefiles/README.md

 wget -i usdm_links.txt -P shapefiles/ --progress=bar:force:noscroll
 ```
 All of the shapefiles between the start and end date will be downloaded to the `shapefiles` directory!

+# Cool statistic

+I was able to download 20 years of USDM shapefiles to my hard drive in 54 seconds using this script!